Shubhamgarg2007/FinVerse_AI_CapStone_Project/README.md

 uvicorn main:app --reload
 ```

-> ⚠️ Note: The database deployment will end on 1st August, 8 PM.
-Make sure to test or migrate your data accordingly.
+> ⚠️ Note: The database deployment will end at 8 PM on 01/08/2025.
+Make sure to test accordingly.

 ## Author